So why go vegan anyway?

-This is just a mere snapshot of the horrific and senseless suffering that goes on every day – we haven’t even mentioned the fish, honey and fur industries!
-We’ve kept it non-graphic for the sensitive.
+This is just a mere snapshot of the horrific and senseless suffering that goes on every day – I haven’t even mentioned the fish, honey and fur industries!
+I’ve kept it non-graphic for the sensitive.

 Multiply all of this by the 2.7 million animals that are killed in the UK alone EVERY DAY, and you can understand why we need to make a change.
 This scale of suffering is sickening.

 Most of us have realised by now that climate change is real and happening as we speak.
 Whilst animal agriculture isn’t the only factor contributing to climate change, it is certainly helping to accelerate it.
 Raising animals for food uses many more resources than growing plants.
 30% of the ice-free surface area of the Earth is used to either rear livestock, or grow the food to feed it.
 They produce a huge amount of methane (cows alone in excess of 150 billion gallons per day!), and methane is thought to be 25 to 100 times more harmful than CO2 – not good.
 An assessment by the Food and Agriculture Organization of the United Nations also found that the contribution of the livestock industry to global greenhouse gas emissions, exceeds that of transportation!